-- 15.1 Mark amendments will be made using the form Nii submitted to Registry Services. - 15.2 Where the nature or reasons for the amendment indicate in the view of Registry Services a serious breach of process, or would change an overall AAB/PAB outcome to the detriment of the student, then Registry Services will advise that the mark amendment request shall be submitted to the Dean of AQE on form 10E. - 15.3 Where the requested amendment would result in a less advantageous outcome for the student, the Dean of AQE will send the request to the Academic Appeals board for consideration. - 15.4 Where a case is sent to the Appeals Board, the student shall be given 7 days to make a written representation to the Academic Appeals Board in response.
-Thereafter, the case will be dealt with in line with the relevant sections of the Academic Appeals procedures.
+- 15.1 Mark amendments will be made using the form Nii submitted to Registry Services. - 15.2 Where the nature or reasons for the amendment indicate in the view of Registry Services a serious breach of process, or would change an overall AAB/PAB outcome to the detriment of the student, then Registry Services will require the department to resubmit the request to the Dean of Academic Quality and Enhancement on Form 10E.